Temperature control and the pouring process are both important elements in metal casting. In this blog, we will be examining each of these in turn.

 However, there are also some general principles that apply to all castings.
 If the pour is carried out too slowly, the molten metal will not reach all the internal cavities and edges due to a lack of pressure and solidification.
 However, if the metal is poured too quickly, turbulence may be introduced.

 Turbulence involves irregular variations in the speed and direction of flow as the molten metal is conveyed through the mould.
-This problem can lead to indentations or misruns, where the liquid metal does not reach all parts of the mould cavity.
+This problem can lead to indentations, where the liquid metal does not reach all parts of the mould cavity.
 This would cause casting defects.

 The casting process therefore requires the skill and expertise of highly experienced foundry staff who can accurately judge the temperature and pouring rate required for each individual casting.